Church of St. Luke and The Epiphany (Philadelphia): St. Luke's Church (1839–1898)

 God seems to be leading us in a way we would avoid.
 There are all kinds of successes.
 Perhaps this seeming failure may be nearer God’s idea of success than we think.
 It is my conviction that by this time we should have had a sufficient endowment had not circumstances opposed our moving vigorously in the matter.
 I seem to see the hand of God, who may be purposing to engage us in larger and broader activities.
 Having trained our spirits to loyalty and love, He may now give us the material resources to make glad the hearts of many yet unborn.

-The pewholders voted overwhelmingly in favor of the merger.
+The pew-holders voted overwhelmingly in favor of the merger.
 After a similar vote at Epiphany, the merger became effective on April 6, 1898, after which the combined congregation became known as The Church of St. Luke and The Epiphany.